How LLC Owners Save on Taxes in 2026

 The reciprocal trust doctrine is a risk that applies when both spouses create SLATs for each other (mirror SLATs).
 The IRS may uncross the trusts, treating each spouse as the grantor of the trust they are the beneficiary of, causing both trusts to be included in the respective grantor's taxable estate.

-Yes — the current high exemption amounts ($13.99 million per person in 2026) are scheduled to sunset after 2025, reverting to approximately $7 million per person.
+Yes — the current high exemption amounts ($13.99 million per person in 2026) are scheduled to made permanent by OBBBA (P.L.
+119-21), reverting to approximately $7 million per person.
 Practitioners should advise high-net-worth clients to fund SLATs before the sunset to lock in the higher exemption amount.

 If the couple divorces, the donor spouse loses indirect access to the SLAT assets because the beneficiary spouse is no longer their spouse.
 Practitioners should advise clients to consider this risk carefully before funding a SLAT.